AKobylak7/Portfolio/myApiRequests/bruno.md

+## **Bruno application**

-Here you can find my requests and API test to PetStore and JsonPlaceholder.
+Here you can find my requests and API test to PetStore and JsonPlaceholder:

 [JsonPlaceholder.json](https://github.com/user-attachments/files/21091055/JsonPlaceholder.json)